denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 ---
 ### Creating a New Package

-the default package.
+**The default package**.
 This is a special unnamed package that you should use only for throwaway code.
 You can tell the code is in the default package, because there’s no package name.
 In real life, always name your packages to avoid naming conflicts and to allow others to reuse your code.

 ```java
 package packageb;